-The Film Society’s Education Initiative in 2014 aims to broaden and diversify art-house cinema audiences and future filmmakers.
+The Film Society’s Education Initiative aims to broaden and diversify art-house cinema audiences and future filmmakers.
 Through the Film Society’s robust programs and community outreach efforts, our Education Initiative will shape and inform future audiences of every age, while also reinforcing the lifeblood of the art form.

-Since 2007, the Film Society has partnered with media organizations like the Ghetto Film School and Educational Video Center, as well as with public high schools in order to cultivate young audiences’ visual literacy and critical-thinking skills.
+Since 2007, the Film Society has partnered with media organizations like the Ghetto Film School and Educational Video Center, as well as with public high schools, in order to cultivate young audiences' visual literacy and critical-thinking skills.
 The next generation of film lovers are invited to attend screenings, filmmaker discussions, and more.

 Art Cinema for Visual Literacy